-Donald Trump's First Amendment defense: can it work?
+Donald Trump's First Amendment defense: Can it work?

 Constitutional law scholars and legal analysts say the First Amendment argument could stir debate in the court of public opinion, but is not likely to win in federal court.

-“The fact that there is a speech component to criminal activity does not insulate the individual from being prosecuted for the criminal activity,” Semple said.
+“The fact that there is a speech component to criminal activity does not insulate the individual from being prosecuted for the criminal activity,” Sample said.

 On Friday, Trump’s lawyers appeared in U.S. District Court in Washington for a pretrial hearing.
-They unsuccessfully challenged a protective order submitted by federal prosecutors that limits what he can disclose publicly about evidence collected in the case that will be provided to his legal defense team.
+They unsuccessfully challenged a protective order submitted by federal prosecutors limiting what he can disclose publicly about evidence collected in the case that will be provided to his defense team.

 U.S. District Judge Tanya Chutkan warned Trump and his legal team “to take special care in your public statements about this case,” saying she would “take whatever measures are necessary to safeguard the integrity of these proceedings.”